 Rarely, excess uric acid in kids can cause gout, a very painful inflammation caused by uric acid crystals in joint fluid (also called synovial fluid).
 Gout most often affects the joints of the ankles, feet, and toes.

-Your doctor may ask that your child not eat or drink anything for 4 hours before the uric acid blood test, and also might tell you to halt any medications your child takes that could affect test results.
+There is usually no special preparation required for this test.
+Your doctor may ask that your child not eat or drink anything for 4 hours before the uric acid blood test, and also might tell you to stop any medications your child takes that could affect test results.

 A health professional will clean the skin surface with antiseptic and place an elastic band (tourniquet) around the upper arm to apply pressure and cause the veins to swell with blood.
 Then a needle is inserted into a vein (usually in the arm inside of the elbow or on the back of the hand) and blood is withdrawn and collected in a vial or syringe.